CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=MS, answer=[3,5]

-Which statements correctly describe the `foreach` construct on line 11 of `student.php`?
+Which statements correctly describe the `foreach` construct on line 12 of `Student.php`?

 - It displays all elements in `$row`.